Lighting the Regions

 What are the benefits of replacing lights?

-By March/April 2022 all street lighting within the Mildura local government area where Mildura Rural City Council pays fully or partly the operational and maintenance costs will have been converted to LED technology, cutting Council’s energy and maintenance costs by a further $2.5 million over the next 20 years.
+By June 2023 all street lighting within the Mildura local government area where Mildura Rural City Council pays fully or partly the operational and maintenance costs will have been converted to LED technology, cutting Council’s energy and maintenance costs by a further $2.5 million over the next 20 years.

 In addition to the cost savings and environmental benefits the new LED street lights will be more reliable and provide more consistent lighting and better visibility than the technologies they are replacing.